runtimeverification/k/k-distribution/k-tutorial/2_intermediate/01_macros/README.md

 two separate rules for two types of `if` statements.
 This is a common pattern for dealing with program syntax that contains an optional component to it.

-It's worth noting, by default, macros are not applied recursively.
+It is worth noting that by default, macros are not applied recursively.
 To be more precise, by default a macro that arises as a result of the expansion of the same macro is not rewritten further.
 This is primarily to simplify the macro expansion process and reduce the risk that improperly defined macros will lead to non-terminating behavior.

 It is possible, however, to tell K to expand a macro recursively.
 To do this,